Nolan Gorman Player Props: Cardinals vs. Blue Jays

 - Gorman hit .226 with 13 doubles, 14 home runs and 28 walks.

-- Gorman drove in a run in 22 games last year out 90 (24.4%), including eight multi-RBI outings (8.9%).
-He drove in three or more runs in four games.
+- Gorman drove in a run in 22 games last year out of 90 (24.4%), including multiple RBIs in 8.9% of those games (eight times) and three or more RBIs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.